Cardio-Oncology

 Chronic cardiovascular diseases must be brought under control, so that the patients can focus on their cancer treatments.

-When a patient, who has experienced a cardiovascular disease before or is currently taking treatment for it, wishes to take a cancer therapy, a precise diagnosis must be made to see if his/her heart has an endurance for it.
-For that purpose, we provide various examinations with cutting-edge medical devices for the heart, including load electrocardiogram, cardiac MRI, cardiac ultrasonography, CT heart scan, radioactive scans of the heart, cardiac PET and Swan-Ganz catheterization study.
+For assessing an endurance of the heart for cancer treatment, we provide various examinations with cutting-edge modalities for the heart, including load electrocardiogram, cardiac MRI, cardiac ultrasonography, CT heart scan, radioactive scans of the heart, cardiac PET and Swan-Ganz catheterization study.
 In case the examination result proves the need for coronary catherization study, we will swiftly arrange the referral to a specialist at a neighboring medical institution.
 Even when we learn from the examination results that the patient has a cardiovascular disorder, his/her cancer treatment should not be suspended.
 We will cooperate with the relevant clinical division and clarify what should be done for the patient, which will include concurrent administration of a drug for the heart disease, blood pressure check or dose control for drip infusion.
-Sometimes the treatment for the heart disease such as a heart surgery or catheterization will be given the priority, but it will be for getting the cancer treatment started with the least possible risks.
+We will make the best possible arrangement for when the treatment for the heart disease should be given the priority.
+All these efforts are made for managing the heart disease to let the patients start or continue their cancer treatments as soon and safely as possible.

 A complication in cardiovascular system caused as a result of cancer therapy is immediately taken care of.

 If a patient has a cardiovascular disorder as a complication of his/her cancer therapy, it will immediately be taken care of at this division.
-For example, when the patient starts having arrhythmia suddenly or acute heart failure during his/her anti-cancer drug treatment, we will immediately give him/her appropriate medication to control the disorder and prevent the recurrence.
-Moreover, some of anti-cancer drugs may have cardiac toxicity, which is considered as the adverse effect resulting in lowered cardiac function or blood-pressure variability, and the patient is sometimes forced to stop his/her cancer treatment because of it.
-We always try to do our best to control his/her cardiovascular disorder with various examinations and therapies, so that he/she can continue receiving the cancer treatment.
+For example, when the patient has arrhythmia suddenly or acute heart failure during his/her anti-cancer drug treatment, we will immediately give him/her appropriate medication to control the disorder and prevent recurrence.
+Moreover, some of anti-cancer drugs have cardiac toxicity when administered for long periods, which is considered as the adverse effect, and it can result in gradual lowering of cardiac functions or blood-pressure variability.
+We always try to do our best to detect the issue and start the intervention early to let the patient continue his/her cancer treatment.
+As cancer patients are likely to develop thrombosis, even when it is developed, we support their cancer treatments by providing the best suited medication for each one of them, so that they can continue their cancer treatments while keeping thrombosis under control.

 Even with recent medical advancement, there are still many questions remaining about how cancer is associated with a cardiovascular disorder and about how cancer treatment affects the heart.
-Moreover, anti-cancer drug therapy is rapidly being improved these days.
-At this division, we make efforts constantly to retain quality cancer therapy by engaging in research and study regarding the association between cancer and heart disease.
+Moreover, new anti-cancer drugs are getting rapidly developed these days, and most of the essential information about when, what, and how often the side effects from them will be developed is not clarified yet.
+In addition, the life-span of cancer patients is getting longer and longer along with the advancement of cancer treatment, which now brings up problems with late complications although they were not really focused on before.
+At this division, we make efforts constantly to retain quality medicine by collecting the latest information from both home and abroad and engaging in research and study regarding the association between cancer and heart disease.

 A Word from the Division Staff